OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2005.md

 ---

-## Contact and Alien Interactions

-- No direct ET contact content, but extensive reference to **4D STS** manipulation and energetic influence.

----

 ## Genetics and Ancestry

 - A genetic tweak 130,000 years ago was made in **Aryan Semites**, not Jews of today.